luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **21 July** Brunnow read to Stanley a despatch explaining Russia's view that Britain and Russia should not leave France alone to mediate peace.
 Stanley did not want to get involved and didn't reply.

 **21 July** Apponyi urged that Britain and Russia intervene to 'check the aggressive pretensions of Prussia'.
 He politely told Stanley that his statement to the Commons, about the formation of a strong north German power not being injurious to Britain, was a mistake as it increased the chance of another war given neither Russia nor France 'were likely to remain long on good terms with a neighbour so powerful and so ambitious'.
 Stanley replied that he disagreed — the real danger to peace 'lay in the weakness rather than in the strength of Germany'.
 When Apponyi appealed to the 1815 Treaty, Stanley told him 'it was useless to appeal to those Treaties as being still binding'.
 Britain would 'not in any case interfere willingly, and certainly we would not do so unless we knew first on what basis Austria was prepared to treat'.
 It would be hopeless to fight against exclusion from the Bund.
 (Stanley passed on this account to Bloomfield and Buchanan.)

 **21 July** Hammond: 'if Belgium is left alone, I conceive of no possible circumstances occurring on the Continent which would induce us to take a prominent part'.

 22 FJ capitulated.
 There was another imminent battle at Pressburg.
 Bismarck asked Moltke how dangerous it was and Moltke was clearly worried.
 Bismarck recommended to Wilhelm an immediate 5 day truce starting midday.
 When the Italians protested, he dismissed them: 'If our troops rest for five days that is nothing more than the Italian Army did for weeks after Custoza.'
 By Now Napoleon was sick of his allies, and sarcastically told Metternich (reported to Vienna 26th), 'I would ask nothing better today than that you could beat them again, chase them from the Quadrilateral and keep Venetia'(!).

 The Austrian delegation arrived at Nikolsburg in the afternoon of 22nd.

 **22 July** GC: Goltz telegrammed that Napoleon accepted Bismarck's annexation list though he did not want Saxony to disappear from the map.

----

-**23 July**

-In London, the government was absorbed by demonstrations organised by the Reform League Committee.
+**23 July** In London, the government was absorbed by demonstrations organised by the Reform League Committee.
 Walpole, advised by Derby, told the police to close Hyde Park to protestors.
 Many thousands arrived (some books say 10s of 1,000s, others 100s).
 In chaos, the crowd overwhelmed the police and occupied Hyde Park.
 The police only restored order the next day with a regiment of Life Guards.
 Stanley thought 'there was more mischief than malice in the affair and more of mere larking than either'.
 Granville made clear the Opposition did not support violent demonstrations.
 Walpole collapsed under the pressure.
 Derby made clear the government would not allow a further occupation of the Park.

 On 23rd in Lords, Derby said: 'We have not been asked for advice and we have not offered any.
 We have simply stood aloof.'
 In the last week of July, Russia inquired about support for a congress but Stanley was not keen and couldn't see the point.
 Not many books make clear that this domestic issue, not war and peace, dominated the minds of British statesmen.

-# 23 July Prussian Council of War
+**23 July** Prussian Council of War

 Bismarck, Memoirs: 'I was firmly resolved to make a cabinet question of the acceptance of the peace offered by Austria.
 The position was difficult.
 All the generals shared the disinclination to break off the uninterrupted course of victory and during these days the King was more often and more readily accessible to military influences than to mine.
 I was the only person at headquarters who was politically responsible as a minister and forced by the situation to form an opinion and come to a decision without being able to lay the responsibility for the results upon any other authority, either in the shape of the decision of my colleagues or superior commands.
 I was just as little able as anyone to foresee what shape future events would take and the consequent judgement of the world, but I was the only one present who was under a legal obligation to hold, to utter, and to defend an opinion.
 This opinion I had formed after careful consideration of the future of our position in Germany and our relations to Austria, and was ready to be responsible for it and to defend it before the King.'